esqyap/yy_team01_colorectal-cancer_STAT540_2015_mirror/Group_proposal.md

     - the types of data (probes, samples,  how it's generated generated from the array)
     - details about data files

-## Part 3: the Questions we want to answer
+## Part 3: Research Question(s)
 * Can we identify differential DNA methylation patterns that underlie the progression of CRC?

-## Part 4: Our Approach
+## Part 4: Proposed Work
 As revealed by the corresponding GEO Platform GPL13534, 485577 HumanMethylation450 probes were used in this study.
 Given our limited computational resources and time, we opt for downsizing the number of probes into a manageable size (~10000).
 We will survey the literature to compile a list of genes known to be correlated with CRC.
-Then, we will select probes that hybridize to these genes with a flanking window of 1000 bp [we definitely need citation for this window size].
+Then, we will select probes that hybridize to these genes with a flanking window of 1000 bp **[we definitely need citation for this window size]**.
 The remaining probes are selected arbitrarily to meet our targeted number of probes.

 * other things we might need to do
    - reformatting and cleaning data